AimarBustamante/My-portfolio/README.md

 Welcome!

 The purpose of this portfolio is to show my skills as a programmer and the projects I have been involved in.
+It's an honor to have this website as a show of my skills

 ## Tecnologies / Tecnologias

 The portfolio was created with the next Tecnologies.
 Additionally Google Fonts was used to customize the fonts, Font Awesome for the icons and Scroll Reveal for the scroll effect.
+Finally, the website was deployed on Netlify.

 - HTML
 - CSS
 - JavaScript

-## Proyect
+## Color Reference

-The project was deployed in Netlify and can be found at the link in my profile.
-However, you can also access it right below.
+- primaryColor: `#121212`
+- secondaryColor: `#007DB8`
+- thirdColor: `#f7f7f7`
+- fourthColor: `#ababab`
+- fifthColor: `#262626`

 ## Contact